 Compensation Committee.
 Our Compensation Committee is composed of Messrs.
-Siegel, Buonanno and Brand.
-The Compensation Committee is responsible for:
+Siegel and Buonanno.
+The Compensation Committee is responsible for, among other things:

-- · establishing the Company's general compensation policy, in consultation with the Company's senior management, and overseeing the development and implementation of compensation programs. - · reviewing and approving corporate goals and objectives relevant to the compensation of the CEO, and evaluating the performance of the CEO at least annually in light of those goals and objectives and communicating the results of such evaluation to the CEO and the Board, and has the sole authority to determine the CEO's compensation level based on this evaluation, subject to ratification by the independent directors on the Board.
-In determining the incentive component of CEO compensation, the Committee will consider, among other factors, the Company's performance and relative stockholder return, the value of similar incentive awards to CEOs at companies, the awards given to the CEO in past years, and such other factors as the Committee may be determine to be appropriate. - · reviewing and approving the compensation of all other executive officers of the Company, such other managers as may be directed by the Board, and the directors of the Company. - overseeing the Board's benefit and equity compensation plans, overseeing the activities of the individuals and committees responsible for administering these plans, and discharging any responsibilities imposed on the Committee by any of these plans. - approving issuances under, or any material amendments to, any stock option or other similar plan pursuant to which a person not previously an employee or director of the Company, as an inducement material to the individual's entering into employment with the Company, will acquire stock or options. - · in consultation with management, overseeing regulatory compliance with respect to compensation matters, including overseeing the Company's policies on structuring compensation programs to preserve related tax objectives. - · reviewing and approving any severance or similar termination payments proposed to be made to any current or former officer of the Company. - · preparing an annual report on executive compensation for inclusion in our proxy statement for the election of directors, if required under the applicable SEC rules.
+- · to establish the Company's general compensation policy, in consultation with the Company's senior management, and to oversee the development and implementation of compensation programs. - to review and approve corporate goals and objectives relevant to the compensation of the CEO, and to evaluate the performance of the CEO at least annually in light of those goals and objectives and to communicate the results of such evaluation to the CEO and the Board, and to have the sole authority to determine the CEO's compensation level based on this evaluation, subject to ratification by the independent directors on the Board.
+In determining the incentive component of CEO compensation, the Committee will consider, among other factors, the Company's performance and relative stockholder return, the value of similar incentive awards to CEOs at companies, the awards given to the CEO in past years, and such other factors as the Committee may be determine to be appropriate. - · to review and approve the compensation of all other executive officers of the Company, such other managers as may be directed by the Board, and the directors of the Company. - to oversee the Board's benefit and equity compensation plans, to oversee the activities of the individuals and committees responsible for administering these plans, and to discharge any responsibilities imposed on the Committee by any of these plans. - to approve issuances under, or any material amendment of, any stock option or other similar plan pursuant to which a person not previously an employee or director of the Company, as an inducement material to the individual's entering into employment with the Company, will acquire stock or options. - · in consultation with management, to oversee regulatory compliance with respect to compensation matters, including overseeing the Company's policies on structuring compensation programs to preserve related tax objectives. - · to review and approve any severance or similar termination payments proposed to be made to any current or former officer of the Company.

+· to prepare an annual report on executive compensation for inclusion in our proxy statement for the election of directors, if required under the applicable SEC rules.

 Nominating Committee.
 Our Nominating Committee is composed of Messrs.
-Schroeder, Siegel and Brand.
+Michael Taglich, Robert Taglich and Robert Schroeder.
 The purpose of the Nominating Committee is to seek and nominate qualified candidates for election or appointment to our Board of Directors.
 The Nominating Committee will seek candidates for election and appointment that possess the integrity, leadership skills and competency required to direct and oversee the Company's management in the best interests of its stockholders, customers, employees, communities it serves and other affected parties.